artemsen/swayimg/README.md

 - BMP (built-in).

 ## Known issues
-- Animation and multiframe images are not supported, only the first frame will be displayed.
+- Animation is not supported.

 ## Usage